fourmajor/py-safebrowsing/README.md

 This was developed using Python 3.6.1.
 Different versions of Python may have different results.

 A future improvement could include direct writing of the output to a file.
 It could also include different output formats, or combining all the JSON responses into one output.

+The domains file has been included as a large list of known malicious domains to be used for testing.
+This file is from http://mirror1.malwaredomains.com/files/domains.txt